nllz/IRTF-HRPC/draft-glossary.md

 : Maintenance and assurance of the accuracy and consistency of data to ensure it has not been (intentionally or unintentionally) altered

 Inter-operable
-: A property of a documented standard or protocol which allows different implementations to work with each other without any restricted negotiation, access or functionality.
+: A property of a documented standard or protocol which allows different independent implementations to work with each other without any restricted negotiation, access or functionality.

 Internationalization
-: The practice of the adaptation and facilitation of protocols, standards, and implementation to different languages.
+: The practice of the adaptation and facilitation of protocols, standards, and implementation to different languages and scripts.

 Open standards
 : Conform  {{RFC2606}}: Various national and international standards bodies, such as ANSI,